Medicinal Cannabis in Europe

 Uses of Medical Cannabis

-Medicinal cannabis opens doors to treating illnesses and diseases.
+So, what can medical cannabis be used to help treat?
+In this section we will examine the main areas of research into medical cannabis for specific health issues.
+The good news is that medicinal cannabis opens doors to treating illnesses and diseases.
 Although it has yet to be fully explored, medicinal cannabis is known to help alleviate the symptoms of appetite loss, Alzheimer’s disease, cancer, mental health conditions, multiple sclerosis, and pain.
-THC and CBD are used for medicinal purposes because of their different activities with the endocannabinoid system (ECS) and the receptors in which they target.
+The combination (and in their own right) of THC and CBD are used for medicinal purposes because of their different activities with the endocannabinoid system (ECS) and the receptors in which they target.

-Cannabinoid receptors are widespread within our body via the ECS, and they are involved in regulating cognition, pain sensation, memory, and even sleep.
+Our ECS is vital to maintain the health of our body, and cannabinoid receptors are widespread in our body thanks to the ECS.
+They are involved in the vital functions of regulating cognition, pain sensation, memory, and even sleep.
 The key receptors involved are called CB1 and CB2 receptors, which are located in the brain and spinal cord, respectively.
 THC is an agonist of the CB1 receptor (i.e. THC increases its activity), while CBD is an antagonist of the CB1 (i.e CBD decreases its activity).

 Cancer is described to be cells possessing six “hallmarks”, which involves having uncontrolled cell proliferation, skipping signalling pathways, and possessing metastatic capabilities.
 It is one of the most complex diseases due to its genetic and epigenetic changes.
 Thus, for this reason, there is no single appropriate treatment.
 There are over 200 different types of cancer, and every kind of treatment leads to some kind of side effect.
 For example, cisplatin is a drug used for testicular cancer, but it can cause serious side effects such as kidney loss.